mpia3/Face-forgery-detection/src/readme.md

 The "deep_leraning" folder contains the code used for the comparison between approaches shallow on frequency domain and deep approach on pixel domain.

-"feature.zip" contains .pkl files with the features extracted from the adopted datasets.
+"feature" contains .pkl files with the features extracted from the adopted datasets.